bondgh0954/Kubernetes-project6/README.md

    <img src='./im/g4.png' height="80%" width="80%" alt="Disk Sanitization Steps">

-   check if the pod installed is running in our cluster with "kubectl get pod" command
+   check if the pod installed is running in our cluster with "kubectl get pod" command<br/>
+   the 'emailservice' which was installed using helm install command is up and running<br/>

    <img src='./im/g5.png' height="80%" width="80%" alt="Disk Sanitization Steps">